bocoup/gaia-notes/development-cycle.md

         - android-tools-* in your packages repo
 4. Download and install the closure linter `gjslint`
     - https://developers.google.com/closure/utilities/docs/linter_howto
+5. Install the node dependencies for the test infrastructure
+    - cd /path/to/gaia/tools/test-agent
+    - npm install

 ### Flashing the Phone